tomato42/tls13-spec/draft-ietf-tls-tls13.md

 responsible for verifying that the other's certificate is valid and has not expired or been revoked.

+[[TODO: Rewrite this because the master_secret is not used this way any more after Hugo's changes.]]
 The general goal of the key exchange process is to create a master_secret known to the communicating parties and not to attackers (see
 {{computing-the-master-secrets}}).
 The master_secret is required to generate the